PrestaShop/prestashop.github.io/news/_posts/2020-02-21-CFP-PrestaShop-Day-Paris-2020.md

 - Use of GitHub
 - Open source culture

-Do not hesitate to propose a topic around the PrestaShop project.
-All submissions will be studied.
+Do not hesitate to submit a topic around the PrestaShop project.
+All submissions will be examined.

 The target is to share and exchange knowledge, best practices and know how.